rgl-epfl/drtvam/docs/src/performance_tips.rst

 We would definitely recommend to try our ``filter_radon``, ``transmission_only``, and reducing ``spp`` first, as they usually provide the largest speedup with minimal impact on quality.
 It is a good idea to try each of these optimizations one by one, and check the impact on both performance and quality on the patterns

+Also, we definitely recommend to use a CUDA enabled NVIDIA GPU to run Dr.TVAM, as the performance on CPU is significantly lower.
+It can be up to 10x-100x faster on an GPU depending on the parameters.

 Note, all patterns shown below have a gamma correction of 0.5 applied to enhance visibility.